Rafiul-Omar2022/Space-AirCraft/README.md

 ## Project Description

-To run this project, you will need to exicute copy the src files to your local java project.
+To run this project, you must execute and copy the src files to your local java project.
-Running the game by: Main class
+Running the game by Main class